Vet Tech Training!

 Training at CNA Schools

 Training programs vary from state to state, but most states require that CNAs complete a basic certification or award course in order to become certified.
-The training students receive at CNA schools will prepare them to work in a professional medical environment.
+The training you’ll receive at CNA schools will prepare you to work in a professional medical environment.
 During the training program students develop the skills and knowledge necessary to deliver high quality nursing services to patients.
 Some common duties of a certified nursing assistant may include:

 - Bathe, dress, and groom patients.